There is no state permit required for the purchase of any rifle, shotgun, or handgun.

 - A firearm that is disassembled or permanently altered such that it is not readily operable; and

-- A concealed handgun by a person who is:
+- Any deadly weapon concealed by a person who is:

 A person who does have a concealed weapons license may carry a deadly weapon or firearm concealed and loaded in a vehicle.